magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 **7\.
 Economic Engine Interfaces**

-Economic Engine Interfaces integrate economic models and transactions into the CSP.
+Economic Engine Interfaces integrate economic models and transactions into CSP.
 This component allows for creating and managing e-commerce and e-ticketing platforms like Shopify and Eventbrite, providing a framework for monetization and financial interactions.

 ## Services Offered by MCS